Scatec Solar Makes $1.1B Acquisition to Become Global Renewable IPP

 Norwegian PV developer Scatec Solar has acquired hydro developer SN Power and detailed its plans for expansion in new geographies and new technologies.

-Scatec is also dropping the ‘Solar’ from its name after agreeing to acquire SN Power for $1.1 billion from NorFund, a private equity firm owned by the Norwegian government.
+Scatec is also dropping the "Solar" from its name after agreeing to acquire SN Power for $1.1 billion from NorFund, a private equity firm owned by the Norwegian government.
 The deal is expected to close in Q2 2021.

 Scatec has 3.3 gigawatts of operational capacity and a target to reach 4.5 GW by the end of 2021.
 The SN Power acquisition means the combined companies will have a pipeline of 9.5 GW of renewable projects.
 That compares favorably with its peers, such as Mainstream Renewable Power, which has a pipeline of 9.8 GW.

-Scatec CEO Raymond Carlsen said the focus was now on growth.
-“You might think the energy transition is going quickly but it is going to be even quicker,” he said during an investor conference on Friday.
+Scatec CEO Raymond Carlsen said the focus is now on growth.
+“You might think the energy transition is going quickly, but it is going to be even quicker,” he said during an investor conference on Friday.

-From 'emerging' to 'growth' markets
+From emerging to growth markets

 Scatec has “several hundred megawatts” of wind projects in development in Africa and Southeast Asia, according to Carlsen.
 Scatec will develop greenfield sites while also looking to make project acquisitions.